patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/forms/design.md

         * Helper text
         * Syntax hints

-5. [Validation and errors](#Provide-validation-and-errors) - ensure that the correct information is collected before the form can be submitted to the system.
+5. [Validation and errors](#Provide-validation-and-errors) - ensures that the correct information is collected before the form can be submitted to the system.

-6. Action buttons - enable a user to submit or exit a form.
+6. Action buttons - enables a user to submit or exit a form.
 Button placement depends on the type of form you're presenting to the user.

 When using forms in a modal, align buttons to the right edge of the input field.
 Place the primary button on the far right and the secondary button to the left.